-- The Supplier clearly communicates customer and supplier expectations to factories through a combination of:
+The Supplier clearly communicates the customer’s and supplier’s expectations to factories through a combination of:

 - Policies and Procedures, such as the Code of Conduct and Factory Responsible Sourcing Manual

-- The Supplier has provided appropriate training of of staff to understand and comply with Responsible Sourcing requirements.
+The Supplier has provided appropriate training of staff to understand and comply with Responsible Sourcing requirements.

-Supplier staff follow its own policies and procedures and Supplier regularly audits and monitors supplier compliance to requirements.
+Supplier staff will follow the Supplier’s own policies and procedures and the Supplier will regularly audit and monitor supplier compliance to requirements.

-- The Supplier maintains a list of issues considered to be “Zero Tolerance” and has developed an action plan to address these issues when they arise.
+- The Supplier communicates those issues that are “Zero Tolerance” and has an action plan to address them when they arise

-- The factory implements consistent disincentives for factory noncompliance and and incentives for factory compliance.
+- The factory implements consistent incentives for factory compliance

-- The Supplier maintains factory scorecards that give equal weight responsible sourcing in addition to more traditional metrics such as price, delivery, quality and safety.
+- The Supplier maintains factory scorecards that give equal weight to responsible sourcing in addition to conventional metrics such as price, delivery, quality and safety.

-- The Supplier has an escalation process to ensure that senior management is made aware of any critical issues.
+- The Supplier practices transparency and ensures senior management is aware of critical issues as they arise.

-Continuous Improvement and Program Effectiveness: The Supplier tracks program effectiveness, responds appropriately to incidents, and take steps to prevent future incidents.
+To exercise continuous improvement, the Supplier monitors program effectiveness, responds appropriately to incidents, and takes steps to learn from and prevent future incidents.

-- The Supplier reviews and updates its policies and procedures at least annually to ensure that policies and procedures reflect actual business practices.
+- The Supplier reviews and updates its policies and procedures at least annually to ensure they reflect actual business practices.

-- The Supplier collects and reviews factory profiles at least annually
+- The Supplier reviews factory profiles at least annually.

 - The Supplier measures program success based on specific metrics, which may include: